 - You must be enrolled or recently graduated from a state-approved Driver’s education course.

-- A parent or guardian must sign consent for you to drive and accept financial responsibility.
+- A parent or guardian must sign consent for you to drive and accept financial responsibility to begin the application process.

 How to Get Your Illinois Instruction Permit

-To obtain a permit, you must complete the following steps on top of your basic eligibility requirements listed above:
+To obtain a permit, you must complete the following steps:

-- You must be currently enrolled in or within thirty days of graduating an approved Driver’s Education course.
+- Enroll in a driver’s education course.
+You must be currently enrolled in or within thirty days of graduating an approved Driver’s Education course.
 These courses consist of 30 hours of classroom instruction and 6 hours of driving instruction.

 - Visit your local Secretary of State facility.
 Depending on your location, an appointment may be required to complete your application.